jpsheehan/react-component-container-switcher/README.md

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 0.2.0

-#### Features:
-- Added a configuration option for opening containers always in the left, right or active column.
-- Added a status bar item showing what kind of file is open.
-Clicking on this will switch to the other kind.
+- Added a status bar item that shows information about the current file.
+Clicking this triggers file switching.
+- When switching to a file that doesn't exist, you will be prompted to create the file.
+- Added a configuration option to open specific types of files on different parts of the screen.
-- Added the name of the container/component to the status bar item.
+- Added a configuration option for the status bar item.
-- Hovering over the status bar item will show some information about the current file.

-#### Bug Fixes:
+- Bug fixes.
-- Fixed a Windows case-insensitivity file path bug.
-- Added proper cleanup of extension code.

 ### 0.1.2

-Added support for `.jsx` and `.tsx` files.
+- Added support for `.jsx` and `.tsx` files.

 ### 0.1.0

-Initial release.
+- Initial release.